talentdeficit/niceopt/README.md

 ### notes

-niceopt understands utf8, and is smart enough to treat multi-byte characters as single characters when used as shorts, but exploiting this is probably questionable
+niceopt understands utf8, and is smart enough to treat multi-byte characters as single characters when used as shorts, but exploiting this is probably questionable. in particular, trying to use {labels, atom} with multi-byte shorts is disasterous

 the tests in the module require eunit and that you compile with the macro test defined (pass the option {d, test} to the compiler). they are not even close to comprehensive